Who can turn to when the "big" security fails?

 The protection of confidential information should be the priority of all.
 So much damage can be caused by attacks that could have been avoided!

-Secure Exchanges makes a point of making impossible this type of faults.
+Secure Exchanges makes a point of making this type of faults impossible.

 The extra layer of security

 Even if you ask for a password and a username to the recipient, it is still possible that these "keys" are stolen.
 Yes, the information is encrypted on the server, but you are not completely safe.
-Be aware that the contents of an email inbox is on the web, so vulnerable to attack.
+Be aware that the contents of an email inbox are on the web, so they are vulnerable to attacks.

-Secure Exchanges is currently working on developing a secure vault where it would be possible to file any confidential document safe from cyberpirates.
+Secure Exchanges is currently working on developing a secure vault where it would be possible to file any confidential document safe from cyber pirates.
 Imagine, a 100% safe space for all the secret files of your company.
-Here is a solution that allows you to sleep on your 2 ears!
+Here is a solution that allows you to sleep soundly!
 After all, an email box should not be where you keep your personal information, just as you do not leave your letters open in your mailbox for years!